tjvantoll/www.tjvantoll.com/source/_posts/2014-01-23-speaking-tip-use-the-ipad-clock-app-as-a-timer.markdown

 When I'm already nervous I don't want to pick out the time from an already busy screen.
 I want to use as little brain processing as possible.

-Furthermore, I usually use custom, HTML-based slide decks, or I'm doing a demo with no slides at all; therefore I don't have *any* timer available.
+Furthermore, I usually present with custom, HTML-based slide decks, or do demos with no slides at all; therefore I usually don't have *any* timer available.
 Some conferences provide some timing help, but it's definitely not something you can rely on.

 This was a problem for me for a while.
-I rushed to finish my first big conference talk - just to discover I finished 15 minutes early.
+I rushed to finish my first big conference talk - just to discover I had finished 15 minutes early.
 After some experimenting I finally found something that has worked for me, so I thought I'd share it.

 ### iPad